 Are roses easy to grow?

-While some types require more care than others, many roses are quite manageable with the right conditions.
+While some types require more care than others, many varieties are quite manageable with the right conditions.

 Can you grow a rose from a cutting?

 Yes!
-You can propagate roses from cuttings, but it requires patience and the right conditions.
+You can propagate these flowers from cuttings, but it requires patience and the right conditions.

 How long does it take for a rose to grow?